Costa Cruises: Costa Line

 The line had decided to modernize its fleet by the late 1980s, and ordered two new ships in 1987, which became Costa Classica and Costa Romantica entering service in 1991 and 1993 respectively.
 The line also converted and completely rebuilt two former container ships into Costa Marina and Costa Allegra around the same time as ordering the two new ships.
 Costa wanted to create a new upscale European brand for their new ships and launched the short-lived EuroLuxe brand.

-Costa Victoria debuted in 1996, and was the final ship designed under the Costa family brand before the line was taken over by Carnival Corporation & plc.
+The Costa Victoria debuted in 1996, and was the largest cruise ship ever built in Germany at the time, and largest for the Costa.
+Its completion cost was covered by selling the Eugenio Costa.
+The Costa Victoria would be the final ship completed under the Costa family brand before the line was taken over by Carnival Corporation & plc.
+The ship was scheduled to have a sister, the Costa Olympia, which was never completed for the line after the shipyards bankruptcy, and instead the uncompleted hull was sold to Norwegian Cruise Line.

 In March 1997, Carnival and Airtours PLC purchased Costa Cruises for $300 million, on a 50:50 basis.
 At the time, Costa Cruises was the leading European cruise line, with an estimated market share of 19%.

 Carnival subsidiary

 After Carnival's take over, a new-building program commenced for the line, utilizing Carnival Cruise Lines Spirit-class and Destiny-class design platforms for the new ships.
-They line would also utilize Carnival's designer Joe Farcus, who undertook the interior design, moving away from the contemporary Italian style of the previous ships to more themed public spaces similar to Carnival Cruise Line.
+The line would also utilize Carnival's designer Joe Farcus, who undertook the interior design, moving away from the contemporary Italian style of the previous ships to more themed public spaces similar to Carnival Cruise Line.
 The first ship delivered under Carnival Corp management, was Costa Atlantica in 2000.

 In 2000, Carnival Corporation took full control of Costa Crociere after buying out Airtours' 50% interest for $525 million.
+Carnival Corporation would transfer older ships from their other brands to Costa, with the Costa Tropicale (former Carnival Cruise Line Tropicale) in 2001, and the Costa Europa (former Holland American Line Westerdam) in 2002.

 In 2002, Carnival Corporation and P&O Princess Cruises merged to form Carnival Corporation & plc, bringing together both companies' assets under one corporation.
 As of 2018, Costa accounted for approximately 12% of Carnival Corporation & plc's revenue.

 In 2004, Costa Crociere purchased control of AIDA Cruises of Germany.
 Carnival Corporation and the Spanish tour operator Orizonia Group created a joint venture in 2007, Ibero Cruises, which was absorbed into Costa Cruises in 2014.

 The company attracted international attention when Costa Concordia ran aground and capsized off the coast of Italy on 13 January 2012.
 Thirty-two people died in the disaster.
 Six weeks later, the company made headlines again when a fire on Costa Allegra left it drifting without power for 13 hours in waters near Somalia frequented by pirates, before the ship was taken under tow.

 In February 2018, Costa announced its partnership with the Italian football club, Juventus.

-Owing to the Covid pandemic of 2020, Costa sold off ships in its fleet including the Costa Victoria and Costa neoRomantica to help cut costs.
-It also lead to the continued long term layup of the Costa Magica and Costa Serena.